 Khenpo Gyaltsen taught the four mind changings in São Paulo, Brazil.
 In this excerpt from his talk, Khenpo-la explains that first, we have to appreciate the need for change.

 This teaching is in English with translation into Portuguese.

-We should not merely stop at hearing the teachings.
-That does plant a seed, but it is not really sufficient for liberation.
+We can not merely stop at hearing the teachings.
+Listening to Dharma talks does plant a seed, but simply hearing does not bring liberation.
 Khenpo uses the example of taking medicine when we are sick.
 We would not stop at just receiving a diagnosis from a doctor.
 If we wished to become healthy, we would take the medicine he or she prescribes us.
-Similarly, when we hear Dharma teachings such as the four mind changings, we can only improve when we hear, reflect, and then put these teachings into practice.
+Similarly, when we hear Dharma teachings such as the four mind changings, we will only improve when we hear, reflect, and then put these teachings into practice.

 Mind Changings are Outer Preliminary Practices

 If we don’t practice these, then it is impossible for us to develop true renunciation.
-If we don’t have renunciation, we cannot generate pure refuge and bodhicitta vows.
-These four mind changings allow us to enter the door of the Dharma.
+And if we don’t give rise to renunciation, we will not generate pure refuge and bodhicitta vows.
+But if we contemplate and truly embrace these four mind changings they will allow us to enter the door of the Dharma.

 Meaning of the Four Mind Changings

 Here, we briefly review these four reflections.
 In forthcoming blogs, we’ll post more of Khenpo’s teaching on this topic.